arangodb/docs/3.7/troubleshooting-arangod.md

 Other crashes
 -------------

-The Linux builds of the arangod execuable contain a built-in crash handler (introduced in v3.7.0).
+The Linux builds of the arangod executable contain a built-in crash handler (introduced in v3.7.0).

 The crash handler is supposed to log basic crash information to the ArangoDB logfile in case the arangod process receives one of the signals SIGSEGV, SIGBUS, SIGILL, SIGFPE or SIGABRT.
-SIGKILL signals, which the operating system can send to a process in case of OOM (out of memory), are not interceptable and thus cannot be intercepted by the crash handler,
+SIGKILL signals, which the operating system can send to a process in case of OOM (out of memory), are not interceptable and thus cannot be intercepted by the crash handler.

 In case the crash handler receives one of the mentioned interceptable signals, it will write basic crash information to the logfile and a backtrace of the call site.
 The backtrace can be provided to the ArangoDB support for further inspection.
 Note that backtaces are only usable if debug symbols for ArangoDB have been installed as well.

 After logging the crash information, the crash handler will execute the default action for the signal it has caught.
 If core dumps are enabled, the default action for these signals is to generate a core file.
 If core dumps are not enabled, the crash handler will simply terminate the program with a non-zero exit code.

-The crash handler can be disabled at server start by setting the environment variable `ARANGODB_OVERRIDE_CRASH_HANDLER` to `0` or `off`.
+The crash handler can be disabled at server start by setting the environment variable `ARANGODB_OVERRIDE_CRASH_HANDLER` to an empty string, `0` or `off`.

 An example log output from the crash handler looks like this:

 ```
 2020-05-26T23:26:10Z [16657] FATAL [a7902] {crash} ArangoDB 3.7.1-devel enterprise [linux], thread 22 [Console] caught unexpected signal 11 (SIGSEGV) accessing address 0x0000000000000000: signal handler invoked
 2020-05-26T23:26:10Z [16657] INFO [308c3] {crash} frame 1 [0x00007f9124e93ece]: _ZN12_GLOBAL__N_112crashHandlerEiP9siginfo_tPv (+0x000000000000002e)